peacalm/myostream/README.md

 ```

 The class `basic_ostringstream` is derived from `basic_ostream` by public, so
-it has all member functions of the latter.
-What's more, the former has unique
+it has all member functions of the latter as mentioned above.
+Moreover, the
-member functions:
+former has unique member functions:
 ```c++
 /// print args into a std::vector<string_type>
 template <typename...
 Args>